• Skip to primary navigation

 Overhead view of a plate of Green Goddess Salad and shrimp.

-Blend the dressing ingredients together in a small bowl and also put this into the refrigerator to cool.
+Blend the dressing ingredients in a small bowl and put them into the refrigerator to cool.

 Once the poached shrimp are cooled, peel the shells from the shrimp.
 Assemble the salad ingredients, plate, and serve.